Health Care and the ADA

-The ADA requires delivery of services in a way that ensures that all people have an equal opportunity to achieve the full benefit of a program or service (Title II or III).
+The ADA requires delivery of services in a way that ensures that all people have an equal opportunity to achieve the full benefit of a program or service (Title II or Title III).
 For healthcare providers, this means equitable access to care and services to people with disabilities must be provided.
-This applies to modification in policies, practices, and procedures, effective communication, and the physical accessibility of buildings, facilities and accessible medical equipment.
+This applies to modification in policies, practices, and procedures, effective communication, and the physical accessibility of facilities.

-Below are resources in those main areas of accessibility, as well as resources for employment, legal cases in this area, addiction and substance abuse, and other supplemental resources.
+Below are resources in the main areas of accessibility, as well as resources for employment, legal cases in this area, addiction and substance abuse, and other supplemental resources.

 - Modification of Policies, Practices and Procedures